 Speed & Ease

 The bottom line in a hospital is that doctors have many patients to see.
 Nurses often round.
 Hospital staff always have something to do.
 So if contacting an interpreter isn’t quick and easy, hospital staff will work around doing so.
 They’ll wait for bilingual staff members to get free.
 They’ll entrust their message to more proficient family members.
-They may even whip out their phone for Google translate.
+They may even whip out their phone for Google Translate.
 It’s understandable they must make do for LEP patients and deaf patients.
 With their pressing need to continue to other patients, the surest way to properly relay information to patients sooner for the sake of quality and HCAHPS scores is a quick connection to medical interpreters.

 Diversity Training for Improving HCAHPS Scores

-Staff need to know that providing great native-language communication is crucial not just for patient satisfaction, but also for improving HCAHPS scores.
+Staff needs to know that providing great native-language communication is crucial not just for patient satisfaction, but also for improving HCAHPS scores.
 Although patients may be proficient in English (or Spanish), people strongly prefer high-impact exchanges in their native tongue.
 Patients crave native-level clarity for their healthcare, banking, legal concerns and high-priced purchases.

 True, they might have to take their healthy ten-year-old to a monolingual, English-speaking pediatrician.
 However, care for an issue severe enough to warrant hospital admission merits hospital staff who are aware of diversity issues and willing to use language services to reach patients and families.